Surveys have revealed that:

 The treatment itself takes around 15-30 minutes to complete and after the treatment, you can drive or head back to work immediately, no recovery period is needed.
 It is an extremely safe procedure.

 At SmileMore Dental Care we offer a range of treatments including:

 Frown lines can be seen as vertical and sometimes horizontal lines in between the eyebrows and are common in people who frown a lot or have been overexposed to the sun.
 To treat these lines, small injections are given in between the brow to give a softer, younger and happier look.

 Forehead wrinkles appear as horizontal lines on the forehead which are more prominent when you raise your eyebrows.
-Not only can we treat these lines but we can also, if caught early (usually 20-30yrs) prevent them from forming as deep set wrinkles.
+Not only can we treat these lines but we can also if caught early (usually 20-30yrs) prevent them from forming as deep-set wrinkles.

 Crow’s feet are found in the outer corner of the eyes.
 They appear most prominent when smiling or laughing.
 They occur as the skin becomes less elastic with age combined with excessive sun exposure.
-Very tiny injections at the side of the eyes are very effective at smoothing out these aging lines.
+Very tiny injections at the side of the eyes are very effective at smoothing out these ageing lines.

 Smoker’s lines appear around the mouth above the upper lip.
-They can occur in non smokers, but are often more prominent in smokers.
-With a little simple treatment we can help soften these lines to give you a softer more youthful look.
+They can occur in non-smokers but are often more prominent in smokers.
+With a little simple treatment, we can help soften these lines to give you a softer more youthful look.